 Will there be phone coverage on your tour?

 You will have some phone coverage along the way on the tours, it will be intermittent and not always a very good signal.
 When we do have coverage we allow time for calls and texts if needed.
 In saying that we are travelling remote Australia, why spoil the scenery with the need for the internet or phone call. * A sat phone is available for emergency calls.

 You will need to have a UHF radio fitted for essential communication, a hand held unit is acceptable but please make sure you are able to charge it as required.
 If your vehicle is in good condition and is not overloaded it is more than adequate.
 However we do suggest a quality set of springs and shock absorbers for these tours, as well as All Terrain tyres with at least 70% tread.

-We also recommend carrying your own basic recovery kit of at least a winch or straps, after market recovery points, Maxx trax, 2 spares and a jack.
+We also recommend carrying your own basic recovery kit of at least a winch or straps, after market recovery points, Maxx trax (recovery boards), 2 spares, air compressor and a jack.

 What will happen if we break down while on tour?